-Behringer-Crawford Museum will be closed Saturday, March 14 to Tuesday, April 7 in response to the COVID-19 outbreak.
+Behringer-Crawford Museum has temporarily closed in response to the COVID-19 outbreak.

 BCM joins other local cultural institutions that have closed their doors as a result of concerns about the risk to the public for exposure to the coronavirus.